w3f/w3f-education/docs/introparachain.md

 # Parachain Development Guide

-This guide aims to jumpstart a developer from an overview of Polkadot architecture, creating their own parachain, and going through the process of registering it to a locally available relay chain.
-It contains both a brief, yet demystifying explanation of Polkadot as a sharded blockchain network and how various roles work together to provide data availability, interoperability, and shared security.
+This guide aims to jumpstart a developer who wants to begin developing parachains on Polkadot.
+This guide covers an overview of Polkadot architecture, creating your own parachain, and going through the process of registering it to a locally available relay chain.
+It contains both a brief, yet demystifying explanation of Polkadot and how various roles work together to provide data availability, interoperability, and shared security.
+This guide also offers practical steps to begin parachain development, as well as offer different potential workflows for how to locally develop a parachain.

 If you wish to only learn about the current relay chain and parachain architecture, then you only need to read the [first section](./Parachain/beginner/section1/index.md).
 Otherwise, this guide also provides the means to begin your parachain development journey.

-:::tip Suggested Prerequisites
+:::tip Suggested Prerequisite/Complementary Reading

-The following courses, or knowledge of these subjects in general will aid you in smoothly following this guide:
+The following courses, or knowledge of these subjects in general will aid you in smoothly following this guide.
+As FRAME and Substrate are inevitable to know if you wish to modify and customize your parachain, the following courses cover highly useful material for this purpose:

 1. [Intro to Rust](./introrust.md)
 2. [Intro to Substrate](./introsubstrate.md)